Level dynamics and avoided level crossings in driven disordered quantum dots: Level dynamics

-To this end we analyzed how the variances change with the disorder and the system size and found that in the on-site model, quite unexpectedly, the variance approximately scales as $\langle K^2\rangle\sim W^4/J^2$, while it does not depend on the system size in the RMT-like regime.
-The latter can easily be understood as the numerator scales similarly as the velocity variance, $\sim J^2L^{-2}$, while the denominator's size dependence is trivially proportional to the inverse of the number of levels, $\sim JL^{-2}$.
+To this end we numerically investigated the size and disorder dependence of the curvature unit and found that in the on-site model, quite unexpectedly, it scales as $\gamma^2\sim W^4/J^2$ (see the inset of Fig.~\ref{fig:VEL}), while it does not depend on the system size in the RMT-like regime as the numerator scales similarly to the velocity which together with the denominator's typical magnitude of $\sim L^{-2}$ gives a scaling of $\mathrm O(J^2)$.

-In the case of the potential model, somewhat surprisingly, we observe neither disorder nor size dependence up to leading order (comprehensively, only in the large localization length or delocalized regimes).
-In both models, moreover, the typical magnitude of the curvatures scales linearly with $\beta$.
-This feature originates from the fact that while both the numerator (as it behaves similarly to the variance of level velocity) and the energy difference in the denominator are independent of $\beta$, the number of terms in the summation grows linearly with $\beta$.
-In total we obtain the following scales for the magnitude of level curvature captured by their variances: